Converters and Options¶

 Default Converter¶

-If no options are set, the following conversions are performed:
+If no options are set, the following default conversions are applied when accessing Range.value:

 The following options can be set: